kehindeBankole/fetch-and-test-graphQL-web-app/README.md

 i decided to go with the above tools because of the following reasons

-vite : makes it faster to setup a react application and makes the development environment fast to work with tailwinCSS : makes it faster to write CSS cypress : used for end to end testing apollo client : used to interact with the graphQL API
+vite : makes it faster to setup a react application and makes the development environment fast to work with

+tailwindCSS : makes it faster to write CSS

+cypress : used for end to end testing

+apollo client : used to interact with the graphQL API

 i decided to follow this structure for the application because i feel its more convenient and other engineers who may want to work on this project will easily know where to find files